-Building a cohort of peacemakers begins with the selection of a group of talented young women and men from fragile communities, whom we enroll in collaboration with local organizations and institutions.
-Upon their selection, we train them intensively for a year in conflict resolution education, information and communications technology, business and entrepreneurship, human rights education, public speaking, and life skills.
-In many instances, the process will include trauma healing sessions to help those who have been through traumatic experiences, regain peace within their hearts and minds.
+Building a cohort of peacemakers begins with the selection of a group of talented young women and men from fragile communities whom we enroll in collaboration with local organizations and institutions.
+We train them intensively over one year in Conflict Resolution Education, Information & Communications Technology, Business & Entrepreneurship, Human Rights Education, Public Speaking, and Life Skills.
+In many instances, this process also includes trauma healing sessions to help those who have been through dreadful experiences regain peace within their hearts and minds.

-Once the youths successfully complete their training, they return to their home communities where they train groups of local youths with us and undertake peacebuilding initiatives and community development projects.
-These peacebuilding initiatives can range from holding trainings for local government leaders on relevant human rights issues to teaching conflict resolution education to students in primary and secondary schools to holding community dialogues to discuss and resolve contentious issues.
-Because we want them to have a deep social impact and be self-reliant that will help them continue working beyond our direct intervention, the peacemakers are also entrepreneurs.
+Once the youths successfully complete their training, they return to their home communities where they train groups of local youths and undertake peacebuilding initiatives and community development projects, all with WPDI’s support.
+These peacebuilding initiatives can range from holding trainings for local government leaders on human rights issues to teaching Conflict Resolution Education to students at primary and secondary schools to holding Community Dialogues to discuss and resolve contentious issues.
+Because we want them to have a deep social impact and to be self-reliant so they can work without our direct support even after our intervention is over, the peacemakers are also trained to become entrepreneurs.
 They design and develop their own businesses.
-Our role is to provide mentorship support and backstopping.
-They are behind the wheel.
+We provide mentorship, support, and backstopping: they are behind the wheel.
 They are the ones driving change.

 Since 2012, WPDI has trained more than 1500 youth peacemakers and they are having an impact each and every day.